What is the difference between cat spaying and neutering?

-Spaying or neutering a cat with decrease negative behaviors fueled by hormones, such as urine marking, territorial aggression, and the urge to escape your home and wander the outside world.
+When you spay or neuter a cat, it decreases negative behaviors that fueled by hormones, such as urine marking, territorial aggression, and the urge to escape your home and wander the outside world.
 Cats that have been "fixed" are markedly calmer and more friendly than cats that are not.

 What are some possible conditions that can be helped or prevented by spaying or neutering your cat?

-The primary condition that is prevented by spaying & neutering is the perpetuation of unwanted kittens.
+The primary condition that is prevented by spay and neuter is the perpetuation of unwanted kittens.
 Thousands of cats are euthanized every day in the United States due to shelters not having the capacity to house them all.
-Sterilizing your cat ensures that you do not contribute to this population.
+Spaying or neutering your cat ensures that you do not contribute to this population.

 How should I care for my cat before and after spaying or neutering surgery?